Solar power in Ohio

 Solar power in Ohio has been increasing, as the cost of photovoltaics has decreased.
 Ohio installed 10 MW of solar in 2015.
 Ohio adopted a net metering rule which allows any customer generating up to 25 kW to use net metering, with the kilowatt hour surplus rolled over each month, and paid by the utility once a year at the generation rate upon request.
 For hospitals there is no limit on size, but two meters are required, one for generation, the other for utility supplied power.
+As of March 2026, Ohio's installed solar passed 6,330 MW, marking a significant surge in solar capacity.
+Solar now produces 5.75% of the state's overall power generation.

 In 2010, the 12 MW solar farm in Upper Sandusky was the largest solar farm in the state.
-It was later surpassed by the 20MW DG AMP Solar Bowling Green farm, which was completed in January 2017.
+It was surpassed by the 20MW DG AMP Solar Bowling Green farm, which was completed in January 2017.
+In December 2024, Fox Squirrel Solar came online in Madison County, generating 577 MWs and becoming the largest solar operation in the state.
+In 2025, construction began on Oak Run Solar Farm.
+This project will deliver up to 800 MWs in the coming years.
+It will also feature a 300 MW battery energy storage facility in Madison County.
+The Oak Run Solar project plans to implement an agrivoltaic program for grazing and crops.
+This will be the nation's largest and first of its kind utility scale solar energy plan for livestock and animal grazing.
+The Oak Run Solar Project will occupy approximately 4,400 acres.

 The First Solar factory in Perrysburg can produce almost 600 MW of panels per year.

 Costs have decreased to the point that the average consumer may save approximately $17,527 over a 20-year period by installing solar panels.
-Euclid's City Hall and library installed solar panels and expects to save $25,000 over the next 15 years.
+Euclid's City Hall and library installed solar panels which are expected to save $25,000 over the next 15 years.
 The panels were installed at no cost to the city by Ohio Cooperative Solar, which is leasing the rooftops.